August 18, 2023

 Index definitions

 The Composite Index of Leading Indicators (LEI) is published monthly by The Conference Board and tracks 10 economic components whose changes tend to precede changes in the overall economy.
 The Consumer Price Index (CPI) tracks the average change of prices over time by urban consumers for a market basket of goods and services.
 The S&P 500 Index tracks the performance of 500 of the largest publicly traded companies in the United States.
 U.S. aggregate is represented by the Bloomberg U.S. Aggregate Bond Index, which tracks the performance of U.S. investment-grade bonds in government, asset-backed, and corporate debt markets.
 U.S. government is represented by the Bloomberg U.S. Government Bond Index, which tracks the performance of U.S. Treasury and government agency bonds.
 EM sovereign (US$) is represented by the J.P.
 Morgan Emerging Markets Bond Index (EMBI) Global Index, which is a market-capitalization-weighted index that tracks the performance of U.S. dollar-denominated Brady bonds, Eurobonds, and traded loans issued by sovereign and quasi-sovereign entities.
 U.S. investment-grade corp is represented by the Bloomberg U.S. Corporate Index, which tracks the performance of the investment-grade, U.S. dollar-denominated, fixed-rate, taxable corporate bond market.
-U.S. high-yield corp is represented by the Intercontinental Exchange (ICE) Bank of America (BofA) U.S. High Yield Index, which tracks the performance of below-investment-grade U.S. dollar-denominated corporate bonds publicly issued in the U.S. domestic market and includes issues with a credit rating of BBB or below.
+U.S. high-yield corp is represented by the Intercontinental Exchange (ICE) Bank of America U.S. High Yield Index, which tracks the performance of below-investment-grade U.S. dollar-denominated corporate bonds publicly issued in the U.S. domestic market and includes issues with a credit rating of BBB or below.
 EM corp (US$) is represented by the J.P.
 Morgan Corporate Emerging Markets Bond Diversified Index, which tracks U.S. dollar-denominated debt issued by emerging-market corporations.
 U.S. CMBS is represented by the Bloomberg CMBS ERISA-Eligible Index, which tracks the performance of investment-grade commercial mortgage-backed securities (CMBS) that are Employee Retirement Income Security Act of 1974 (ERISA) eligible under the underwriter’s exemption.
 U.S. ABS is represented by the Bloomberg U.S. Asset-Backed Securities (ABS) Index, which tracks the performance of three subsectors—credit and charge cards, autos, and utilities.
 The index includes pass-through, bullet, and controlled amortization structures.
 U.S. MBS is represented by the Bloomberg U.S. Mortgage-Backed Securities (MBS) Index, which tracks 15- and 30-year fixed-rate securities backed by the mortgage pools of Ginnie Mae, Freddie Mac, and Fannie Mae.
 The J.P.
 Morgan Corporate Emerging Markets Bond Index tracks U.S. dollar-denominated debt issued by emerging-market corporations.
 It is not possible to invest directly in an index.
 Past performance does not guarantee future results.